gravitational/careers/challenges/security-automation/challenge.md

 # Levels

-There are 6 levels for IT Automation & Security at Teleport.
-We are only interviewing for P3 and P4 at the moment.
+There are 6 levels for Security and Automation at Teleport.
+We are only interviewing for P4 at the moment.

 # Interview Process